Ignite-Market/ignite-api/README.md

 # Ignite Market - Backend

 Ignite Market is a decentralized prediction market platform, designed to enable users to trade on the outcomes of real-world events.
-The initial implementation leverages the Gnosis FPMM (Fixed Product Market Maker) and conditional tokens, ensuring a robust and transparent trading mechanism.
-To power its resolution process, Ignite Market integrates Flare FDC (Flare Data Connector), ensuring accurate and trustless event resolution.
+The product description can be found [here] (https://github.com/kalmiallc/ignite-market-contracts/blob/main/ProductDescription.md).

 This repository contains a backend application to support the creation of prediction markets, worker automatons and other admin tasks that are required for the performance of the marketplace.